-By Ana Langer, Michael Comerford and Des McNulty
+By Dr Ana Langer, Dr Michael Comerford and Des McNulty, researchers at Policy Scotland, University of Glasgow

 The role of social media in broadening the conversation during the independence referendum is highlighted in research we have conducted.
 During the campaign, extensive use was made of social media.
 Both official campaigns used Twitter as a broadcast channel to draw attention to and reinforce campaign messages.
 The immediacy of Twitter made it especially useful to campaign managers in relaying information to journalists and activists.
 Leaders of the campaigns, Nicola Sturgeon and Blair Macdougall, were amongst the most frequent tweeters.